University of North Carolina School of the Arts Rankings

 Biography

-Jada Koren Pinkett Smith is an American actress, singer, talk show host, and businesswoman.
+Jada Koren Pinkett Smith is an American actress, businesswoman, and talk show host.
 She is co-host of the Facebook Watch talk show Red Table Talk, for which she has won a Daytime Emmy Award.
 Time named her one of the 100 most influential people in the world in 2021.

 2. Hunter Schafer